airbytehq/airbyte/airbyte-integrations/connectors/source-my-hours/README.md

-# Myhours Source
+# My Hours Source

-This is the repository for the Myhours source connector, written in Python.
+This is the repository for the My Hours source connector, written in Python.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/myhours).
+For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/my-hours).

 ## Local development